greenimpala/twitifi/README.md

 $ npm install -d && node -e "require('grunt').cli();" # Install dependencies and build client
 ```

 A `config.js` must be created in the apps root directory before starting.
-This file should contain your Twitter API authentication data in the following format.
+This file should contain Twitter API authentication data in the following format.

 ```json
 {